Pinterest for Business Tips

-Before you start pinning away there are a few things you need to do so that you’re Pinterest business account is set-up for success.
+Before you start pinning away there are a few things you need to do so that your Pinterest business account is set-up for success.

 You may have the greatest images to pin, amazing blog content to post, affiliate products to sell but if no one can find you on Pinterest then you’re never going to get new Pinterest generated website traffic.
 No new traffic = no new sales.
 It’s as simple as that.

 I see too many bloggers making huge mistakes when it comes to Pinterest SEO.
 They don’t even realize that Pinterest is a search engine.
 They get on Pinterest, pin away, join a bunch of group boards (and that’s all they do) and wonder why they’re not successful.
 As a result no blog traffic.
 No one or not many are visiting their blog.